In only three months, Basildon saw 2,282.8 in every 100,000 people admitted to hospital due to alcohol.

 That same year, there were 1,135 drug offences.

-It’s clear that Basildon has a problem with addiction.
+It’s clear that Basildon has a serious addiction history and an ongoing addiction problem.

-The best way to overcome this is through supporting people to access treatment.
+The best way to overcome this is by supporting people in accessing a suitable rehab treatment centre.

-If you’re really hoping to support your loved one towards entering a drug and alcohol rehab in Basildon, there are things you can do.
+If you’re really hoping to support your loved one towards entering alcohol and drug rehab facilities in Basildon, there are things you can do.

-Despite how difficult it can be when someone in the family has an addiction, there are approaches you can adopt to support them.
+Despite how difficult it can be when someone in the family has an addiction problem, there are approaches you can adopt to support them.

-Many families struggle when addiction enters the fold.
+Many families struggle when drug and alcohol abuse enters the fold.

 This can result in codependency developing in some cases, along with stress, resentment, anger and very difficult relationships.